Displayed below is a list of Frequently Asked Questions (FAQs). Click on the “>” icon associated with each question to view the answer.

 Under the Colorado C-PACE Statute (C.R.S.
 32-20-101 et seq.), the C-PACE special assessment is subject to the same penalties and the same procedures (up to and including a tax lien sale) in the case of delinquency as is provided for through ad valorem (i.e. property) taxes.
 The C-PACE assessment has priority over all private liens on the property, is of equal priority to other special assessments, and is junior in priority to general property taxes.

 The statewide Colorado C-PACE program was launched by Colorado’s New Energy Improvement District (NEID), which was created by the Colorado Legislature in 2014.
 In 2015 NEID, through a competitive bidding process, selected Sustainable Real Estate Solutions, Inc. (SRS) to be the Colorado C-PACE program administrator.

-No. Colorado C-PACE uses private capital to fund every project.
-Visit the Capital Providers page of this website for a current list of capital providers participating in the Colorado C-PACE program.
+No. Colorado C-PACE uses private capital to fund projects.
+Visit the Capital Providers page for a current list of capital providers participating in the Colorado C-PACE program.
 The costs to administer the program is paid by program participants through a Program Administration fee that is included in the total cost of each project.

 Building owners are encouraged to consult their accountants on this matter.

 There has been no specific ruling by the Financial Accounting Standards Board on this issue.